 Recognizing thrush - interpreting typical symptoms at an early stage

 Signs of thrush are a soft, even greasy horn that begins to dissolve.
-Muddy and rotten and rotten areas, deepening frog furrows are the result, often accompanied by an odor reminiscent of rotten eggs.
-As the frog furrows deepen, there is often a separation of the bale in the middle frog furrow.
+Muddy and rotten and rotten areas, deepening frog clefts are the result, often accompanied by an odor reminiscent of rotten eggs.
+As the frog clefts deepen, there is often a separation of the bale in the middle frog cleft.

-In addition, cavities, cracks or so-called pockets form on the beam, in which where the harmful anaerobic microorganisms live.
+In addition, cavities, cracks or so-called pockets form on the frog, in which where the harmful anaerobic microorganisms live.
 The horn turns dark due to decomposition.
-Also in the lateral frog furrows, the frog loses substance and becomes narrower and narrower. narrower.
+Also in the lateral frog clefts, the frog loses substance and becomes narrower and narrower. narrower.

 Where does thrush occur? - Understanding thrush on the pads

-Thrush occurs in both the lateral and central frog furrows.
-Especially in already The germs have access to light and air in an already deepened central frog furrow, which further stimulates thrush.
-From the central frog furrow, thrush can migrate upwards to the ball of the foot and attach to the skin in the fetlock bend. in the crook of the fetlock even cause thrush.
+Thrush occurs in both the lateral and central frog clefts.
+Especially in an already deepened central frog cleft, the germs are offered light and air exclusion, which further stimulates thrush.
+From the central frog cleft, thrush can migrate upwards to the bulbs of the foot and the attached skin in the bend of the fetlock.

-It is characterized by the separation of the ball into two halves.
-Once the thrush has worked its way up into the ball of the hoof, a healed thrush usually leaves a scar in this area, even though the rot has been removed.
+It is characterized by the separation of the heel bulbs into two halves.
+Once the thrush has worked its way up into the bulbs of the hoof, a healed thrush usually leaves a scar in this area, even though the infection has been removed.

 Recognizing the first signs - What to do if thrush starts?